zanettiprado/guess-battleship-game/README.md

 # Credits
 This Battleship Game was created as an example by Felipe Zanetti for my 3rd milestone project.
 The game concept is based on the classic board game Battleship.
+The [w3schools](https://www.w3schools.com/python/) where used for clarifications and updates.
 The deployment steps provided in this README were adapted from the Code Institute learning material.
 Deployment